yuja/jj/docs/tutorial.md

 [many more lines]
 ```

-The most useful command is `jj undo`, which will undo
+The most useful command is `jj undo`, which will undo your last operation.
-an operation.
-By default, it will undo the most recent operation.
-Let's try it:

 ```shell
 $ jj undo